From hummingbirds to turkey vultures, roadrunners to woodpeckers, and owls to bald eagles—Texas has a huge variety of birds.

 A good start on identifying what you are seeing in your yard is the laminated folding brochures on Texas birds that tend to be at the checkout counters of HEB.
 Here is one you can get from Amazon.
 Birds of Central Texas $8.95

 Birds slamming into windows may be dazed or even unconscious, but they often recover completely given a little time.
 If you find a stunned or injured bird, move it to a box in a safe location.
 Birds cannot breathe well when on their backs or sides, so make a doughnut-shaped support out of paper or cardboard scraps or weeds and brush; tuck the bird loosely into the doughnut hole, so it is propped upright.
 Do not give food or water; birds easily aspirate liquid, which can be fatal.
-Contact a rehabber, via the rescue tab on the left.
+You may contact a rehabber via the Wildlife Resources tab located near the bottom of the menu to the left.

 If you are an avid birder and would like to share the joys of Central Texas birds with other residents, let us know and we will add your contact info to this page.